-Seeing as I have a fair bit of experience momming it up at the waterpark, I thought I’d put together a list of tips for parents getting ready to spend a day poolside…or slide side as it may be.
+Seeing as I have a fair bit of experience “momming it up” at the waterpark, I thought I’d put together a list of tips for parents getting ready to spend a day at the waterpark, poolside…or slide side as it may be.

 1. Be prepared.

-Here’s a handy-dandy basic list of what to pack for the waterpark:
+Here’s a handy-dandy basic list of items you’re going to need for a day at the waterpark:

 - Swim diapers (if you have any non-potty trained family members)

 - Lots of water (I recommend a water bottle for each member of the family)

 - Lots of snacks (you are allowed to bring your own food into the park, and remember: objects in water appear hungrier than on land)

 - Extra clothes (and a separate bag to throw the wet ones in)

 - Waterproof watch for teens, so they don’t lose track of time